Events & Programs

-Elizabeth Hague of the Indiana Archives and Records Administration will be one of the conservators attending the Preservation Week Road Show where she will be focusing on documents and manuscripts.
+Elizabeth Hague of the Indiana Archives and Records Administration was one of the conservators attending the Preservation Week Road Show where she focused on documents and manuscripts.

-Learn more about this wonderful event by visiting: 2017 Preservation Week Road Show
+You can learn more about this wonderful event by visiting: 2017 Preservation Week Road Show.

 In June 2016, in celebration of Indiana’s Bicentennial, the Indiana Archives and Records Administration will be honoring the Founders of Indiana: forty-three early settlers who met in Corydon two-hundred years ago to establish Indiana’s statehood and write its first Constitution.
 During the month of June the Archives staff is planning a series of graveside memorials to honor these early pioneers.
 From June 9 to June 29, 2016, we’ll be traveling around the state to memorialize each 1816 State Constitutional Delegate with a public ceremony at his burial site.
 Each event will feature an IARA staff person serving as Master of Ceremonies, a keynote speaker who will share information about the delegate’s life and achievements, a flag ceremony, a wreath-laying, and in some cases military honors and/or music.